jenstem/selenium-web-scraper/README.md

 AS A fan of the show, House of the Dragon, I am looking for past seasons to purchase\
 I WANT an automated way to search Amazon and find what I am looking for\
-SO THAT I re-watch my favorite show
+SO THAT I can re-watch my favorite show
 ##

 <a id='acceptance'></a>